DemianaBahjat/game-subway/README.md

-The X-O Game project is a web-based implementation of the classic Tic-Tac-Toe game, built using HTML, CSS, and JavaScript.
-It provides an interactive and enjoyable gaming experience for users of all ages.
+The Subway Game project is an exciting web-based game inspired by the popular subway surfer genre, developed using HTML,CSS, and JavaScript.
+It offers players an exhilarating experience of running through a subway while overcoming obstacles and collecting rewards.